-Last updated: January 21 2020 Participants should be pre-screened to ensure eligibility (i.e., no contraindications to MRI) prior to booking time.
+Participants should be pre-screened to ensure eligibility (i.e. no contraindications to MRI) prior to booking time.
 We recommend that the study team review the AHS Diagnostic Imaging Screening Form when discussing the study with subjects (Appendix C).

 The appropriate amount of time must be booked for each study.
-The scanner can be booked in 15minute increments.
-The CAIR Research Associate can help you determine how much time to book for each study; in addition to the imaging protocol time please allow at least 10 additional minutes per participant for set-up, clean-up and data transfer when booking your scan.
+The scanner can be booked in 15-minute increments.
+The CAIR Research Manager can help you determine how much time to book for each study; in addition to the imaging protocol time please allow at least 10 additional minutes per participant for set-up, clean-up and data transfer when booking your scan.
 The amount of time depends on the population, considering age and any other relevant factors such as mobility.

-(Imaging protocol time + Set up, clean up and data transfer = Total Calpendo booking).
+Set up, scanning and clean up times = Total Calpendo booking time